020 7099 6086

 Also, the Individual Insolvency Register, provided by the Insolvency Service, will publish your name and details of your circumstances.
 This database is searchable by the general public for free and it includes information about current declared bankruptcies - also those which have ended in the past three months.

-Furthermore, several restrictions apply when you’re bankrupt.
+Furthermore, several bankruptcy restrictions apply.
 You won’t be able to:

-• Borrow more than £500 without first informing the lender about your bankruptcy
+- Borrow more than £500 in personal loans without first informing the lender about your bankruptcy

 However in the right circumstances, declaring bankruptcy is the best way to resolve debts which would otherwise take much longer or be impossible to clear.

-Moreover, applying voluntarily for bankruptcy is more responsible than being forced into it by creditors when you cannot pay your debts - it also gives you more control throughout the process.
+Moreover, applying voluntarily for bankruptcy is more responsible than being forced into it by creditors via a bankruptcy petition when you cannot pay your outstanding debts.
+It also gives you more control throughout the process and bankruptcy period.

 How to declare bankruptcy